rust-trust/event-listener-substrate/readme.md

 ## Why?

 Ideally, we should avoid running iterators and loops on the on-chain data stored in a blockchain runtime or contracts.
 The chain should store the minimum amount of data which is needed for conflict resolution.
 Everything else can and should be stored off-chain with it's hash on the chain.
-In cases where on-chain data is stored in lists or maps and needs to be shown in a list on a UI, an event based approach can be used.
+In cases where on-chain data is stored in lists or maps and needs to be shown on a UI, an event based approach can be used to build an off-chain storage which can be queried from the UI.

-This app listens to all Substrate runtime events using the web-socket connection, parses each event based on custom rules and then stores them into one or more data stores.
-This way, an off-chain storage can be primed using the blockchain events which can be queried and shown on a frontend easily.
+This app listens to all Substrate runtime events using the web-socket connection, parses each event based on (extensible) custom rules and then stores the processed event data in one or more data stores.
+This off-chain storage can then be used for data analysis, querying, showing it on the UI, etc.

 ## Usage